-Everything you need to know about making a booking, payments, insurance, travel, etc.
+Everything you need to know about making a booking for your next unique sailing adventure, payments, insurance, travel, etc.

 No problem.
 Everybody can become a Windseeker.
 The experienced crew will teach you everything you need to know about life on board.
 From setting sails to navigating.
 If you’re not afraid of heights (or if you’d like to overcome your fear), you can climb the masts.
 Everybody helps with the daily duties on board, like cleaning the deck or assisting the cook in the galley.
 If you do have some sailing experience, you can help the other Windseekers, or learn new things like navigating, knotting, etc.